 Financial Literacy Poster Contest

 The Vermont State Treasurer's Office, in partnership with the Vermont Bankers Association, has held an annual statewide financial literacy poster contest since 2008.
 The goal of the Be Money Wi$e poster contest is to help students think about personal finance and provide them with a creative outlet to demonstrate their knowledge.
-The contest is open to Vermont students in 3rd through 12th grades.
+The contest is open to Vermont students in 3rd through high school.
 Students placing first in each grade division win a $100 cash prize.
 Their schools also are each awarded a $100 cash prize for supporting financial education.
-The poster theme is released in December of each year, with a mid-March deadline for entries.

-There were a number of excellent posters entered in the 2017 contest.
-The theme was, "Race to Savings Success" The contest featured three grade categories: elementary, 3rd-5th grades; middle school, 6th-9th grades; and high school, 10th-12th grades.
-The winners for 2017 are:
+There were a number of excellent posters entered in the 2018 contest.
+The contest featured three grade categories: elementary, 3rd-5th grades and middle school, 6th-9th grades.
+The winners for 2018 were:

 Elementary School Division

 1st Place: Ziva Baker, Mater Christi School

 Honorable Mention: Mackenzie Owens, Bishop John A. Marshall School